Futsal World Cup main round play-offs latest | Futsal World Cup

 Article body

-Germany and Czechia opened up decent leads in their FIFA Futsal World Cup main round play-off first legs on Friday.
+Germany, Czechia and the Netherlands have all opened up decent leads in their FIFA Futsal World Cup main round play-off first legs.

-Suad Ak scored twice as Germany won 4-2 away to Sweden while Pavel Drozd also struck two in Czechia's 5-2 victory against Lithuania in Brno.
-Belgium beat Hungary 2-1 in the opening play-off opener on Wednesday.
+On Friday Germany won 4-2 away to Sweden and Czechia beat Lithuania 5-2 in Brno, a scoreline matched by the Netherlands at home to Moldova on Saturday.
+Belgium beat Hungary 2-1 in the first play-off opener on Wednesday.

 The main round play-offs run until 19 April with the last four elite round spots on offer.